 Some people are happy with two weeks away whilst others never fully return.
 For these people, the road becomes their spiritual home.

 You see, motorcycle touring is whatever you want it to be.
 For the time you are away, the world stops.
 Time doesn’t matter.
-Work isn’t important and your phone is turned off because for once, the incessant notifications just aren’t significant.
+Work is irrelevant.
+Your phone is turned off because the notifications act only as a distraction.

-You are at the mercy of mother nature.
-Pack your bike, strap on your helmet, and enjoy what she’s about to give you.
+You’re at the mercy of mother nature.
+So pack your bike, strap on your helmet, and enjoy what she’s about to give you.

 Because whether it’s good, bad or otherwise, it will shape you for the rest of your life.